Ivory

 The goddess of purity and serenity, Ivory is heavily revered by members of Temple Alabaster in the northern, mountainous reaches of Aetherium.

-Ivory, the Lady Divine of Purity and Serenity, is said to have emerged from the crystalline depths of the purest ice, embodying the pristine beauty and tranquility of untouched snow.
-Born amidst the shimmering frost of the winter realm, she radiates with the essence of purity and calm, bringing clarity and serenity to all who seek her presence.
+Ivory, the Lady Divine of Purity and Serenity, is a celestial figure believed to have emerged from the crystalline depths of the purest ice.
+Born amidst the shimmering frost of the winter realm, she embodies the pristine beauty and tranquility of untouched snow.
+Radiating calm and clarity, Ivory inspires mortals to seek inner peace and to live in harmony with the unspoiled natural world.

 Epithets